thin-edge/tedge-docs/README.md

     just docs
     ```

-    Alternatively you can start the doc
+    Alternatively you can start the docs

     ```sh
     just docs-container